Poulpes/onboarding/readme.md

 Yes you can.
 Not on a regular basis but if you want to work from home from time to time.
 No problemo.

 ### Holidays
-Don't forget your 🕶️and try to tell us in adavance !
-It's just easier to Take Yes you can.
+Don't forget your 🕶️and try to tell us 1 month in advance !
+It's just easier to arrange the team planning.
+Take Yes you can.
 Not on a regular basis but if you want to work from home from time to time.
 No problemo.

 ### Equipment